 It might also be part of a field visit.

-Albert Promenade. across from CrossleyHeathSchool .The 12 cottages were designed for Violet Mackintosh who built and endowed them in memory of her husband.
+The Mackintosh homes, Albert Promenade. across from CrossleyHeathSchool .The 12 cottages were designed for Violet Mackintosh who built and endowed them in memory of her husband.
 The homes were originally or married couples aged over 60, and ex-employees of Mackintosh, and members of the congregation of Queens Road United Methodist Church.
 The church has been demolished but was where Bibby’s Engineering now stands, next to the Queens Road Community Centre.
 The homes were opened by J.H.Whitley on 1st January 1925.

 Queens Road Factory